Why Do Hot Air Balloons Float?

 How Do Hot Air Balloons Work?

-These fascinating aerial vehicles have been capturing the imaginations of people for centuries.
 Though they may look like simple pieces of cloth filled with air, hot air balloons are complex.

 At the most basic level, a hot air balloon consists of a large bag (known as the envelope) made from light fabric such as nylon.